jesusjl/geotag_tetracam/README.md

 Invalid tags should be removed before saving metadata to avoid errors.
 E.g. `exif.clear_tag('Exif.Image.Compression')`

 Require a GPX file from PixelWrench2.
-Currently is only tested with TIF file but should work with other formats.
+Should work with other formats such jpg.

 Example: